*A dialogue on the incompleteness of utilitarianism

 Davy: Nailed it.

 Carlos: Well then allow me to turn this back on you.
 If parenting is ethical for reasons that have nothing to do with maximizing the good, you better state what they are.
+What exactly makes it a thing of value, if we must judge its value based on some factor besides consequences?
 You better develop a system of non-utilitarian ethics that justifies parenting.
 You’ve done a lovely job of describing how parenting feels, how it appears to us, the experience of parenting.
 But you haven’t grounded it as an ethical duty.
 What is it about parental love that imbues it with such powerful ethical authority?
 What are the limits of this duty?
 Please explain exactly why parenting is inherently ethical.

 Davy: Good question!
 But if it’s ok with you, I’d… rather not.